Asthma and hay fever

 There are a range of different treatments available:

 Corticosteroid nasal sprays

-These nasal sprays are the most effective treatment for hay fever, they work to reduce the swelling in the lining of your nose (just like your preventer medications).
+These nasal sprays are the most effective treatment for persistent or moderate to severe hay fever symptoms.
+They work to reduce the swelling in the lining of your nose (just like your asthma preventer medications).
 They can reduce all symptoms of hay fever, particularly nasal congestion (blocked nose) but need to be taken regularly to work properly – they may take a few days to work.

 1. Shake the bottle before each use.